deckgo/deckdeckgo/doc/slides/slides.md

 | --slide-padding-bottom | 16px | Padding bottom of the all slide |
 | --slide-padding-start | 32px | Padding left of the all slide |

-Furthermore, this slide component offers the exact same CSS4 variables as the [DeckDeckGo] code Web Component, see its [documentation](https://github.com/fluster/deckdeckgo-code) for the details.
+Furthermore, this slide component offers the exact same CSS4 variables as the [DeckDeckGo] - Highlight code Web Component, see its [documentation](https://github.com/fluster/deckdeckgo-highlight-code) for the details.

 ### Slide: Author